VoisinneG/queryup/README.md

 ## [174] "database(EMBL)"
 ```

-Note that the parameter `column` and the name of the corresponding column in the output dataframe do not necessarily match.
+Note that the parameter `columns` and the name of the corresponding column in the output dataframe do not necessarily match.
 See [here](https://www.uniprot.org/help/uniprotkb_column_names) for a more detailed description.